-SISTER MARGARET CARNEY: On the St. Bonaventure side, it was far more mixed.
-Faculty were very, very worried and cautious about this, and although we did multiple forms of communication, bulletins, town hall meetings, you know, meetings with faculty senate leaders, there really was kind of an allergic stance.

-And I made the decision early, which could be blamed now for some of the failure, that we should not try to create a lot of committees or commissions of faculty members in the earliest stage, because it would make no sense for them to spend hours and hours working if the board did not signal that it would be willing to endorse the merger.
-Now, we did create a joint-faculty exploration team.
-They had about eight or ten members from the two faculties, and their project was, can you come up with academic opportunities that could be created by bringing the strengths of our two faculties together?
+I think on the Hilbert side, that support was a tad more elevated because I think it was a much smaller faculty, and perhaps the chance for advancement or even adding faculty positions would open up through this process.
+That's a theory on my part.
+On the same Bonaventure side, it was far more mixed.
+The faculty were very, very worried and cautious about this.
+And although we did multiple forms of communication bulletins, town hall meetings, you know, meetings with faculty Senate leaders, there really was kind of an allergic stance.
+And I made the decision early, which could be blamed now for some of the failures, that we should not try to create a lot of committees or commissions of faculty members in the earliest stage, because it would make no sense for them to spend hours and hours working if the board did not signal that it would be willing to endorse the merger.
+Now, we did create a joint faculty exploration team.
+We had about eight or ten members from the two faculties, and their project was, can you come up with academic opportunities that could be created by bringing the strengths of our two faculties together?

 And they did.
-We asked for two or three, they had ten.
+We asked for two or three.
+They had ten.
 And any one of those ten could have been a real feather in our mutual caps.
-So once faculty got to sit with each other and start thinking about abundance instead of scarcity, they began to be alive to the possibility.
+So, once faculty got to sit with each other and start thinking about abundance instead of scarcity, they began to be alive to the possibility.

-DOUG LEDERMAN: Thinking back about the process that you went through, as you think about, again, pick a number, dozens, scores, hundreds of institutions that could or should be thinking about some kind of meaningful alliance, partnership, merger, again, thinking about that whole continuum, what kinds of advice do you have for presidents and other senior leaders, and maybe board members, what should they be thinking about here?
+Thinking back about the process that you went through.
+As you think about it again, pick a number, dozens, scores, or 100s of institutions that could or should be thinking about some kind of meaningful alliance partnership merger.
+Again, thinking about that whole continuum.
+What kinds of advice do you have for presidents and other senior leaders and maybe board members?
+What should they be thinking about here?

-SISTER MARGARET CARNEY: Right.
-I would say, in the first place, Doug, that undoubtedly more time spent with the board on this topic might have yielded a better outcome.
-I think that boards as we know have extraordinarily heavy agendas when they come together, and you try to shoehorn an extra ten minutes for anything, and your board chair and secretary are just, you know, losing their minds.
-So something of this magnitude means a board has to be willing to give significant additional time to the normal framework of their meetings.
+Alright.
+I would say in the first place, Doug, that undoubtedly more time spent with the board on this topic might have yielded a better outcome.
+I think that boards, as we know, have extraordinarily heavy agendas when they come together and you try to shoehorn an extra ten minutes for anything, and your board chair and secretary are just, you know, losing their minds.
+So, something of this magnitude means a board has to be willing to give significant additional time to the normal framework of their meetings.
 And you need to give people the time to do that.

-So I think that the Hilbert board clearly had discussed the theory of this for a longer period of time than the Bonaventure board had, and so there was a gap just in understanding and thought, and looking objectively at the benefits or the difficulties had not been exercise that St. Bonaventure had gone through prior to this becoming an actual question, would we like to do this?
+So, I think that the Hilbert board clearly had discussed the theory of this for a longer period of time than the Bonaventure board had.
+And so, there was a gap in there just in understanding and thought and looking objectively at the benefits or the difficulties had not been an exercise, the same one Bonaventure had gone through prior to this becoming an actual question.
+Would we like to do this?
 Would we be open to doing this?
-So I think time with the board is very important.
+So, I think time with the board is very important.